Rubiks Ridge Rock Climbing

 Find a faint trail on the east side of the road.
 Walk uphill for a minute to the base of the rock.
 The first rock encountered has a large overhanging band of schist at the bottom.
 Other routes are found by contouring to the right.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rubiks Ridge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rubiks Ridge:

 Featured Route For Rubiks Ridge